In Which We Take A Roll Call of the Valar and Their Maiar Compatriots, and Melkor Rearranges the Furniture

-Then a long time passes and all is peaceful.
+Then a long time passes and all is quiet.
 The Valar get back to work, this time in peace, preparing the Earth for the coming of the Children of Ilúvatar.
 Which is what they signed up for, after all.
 They still don’t know where or when these Elves and Men will show up, so they just busy themselves with preparations.
-Tulkas sticks around because he likes what the others have done with the place—and hey, is that Oromë’s sister over there?
+Tulkas sticks around because he likes what the others have done with the place—and hey, is that Oromë’s sister he sees over there?
 She’s quite a looker.

 Meanwhile, preeminent botanist Yavanna starts planting the seeds that she’s been dreaming up since forever ago in the Timeless Halls, where she’d probably tacked crayon drawings of trees and flowers all over Ilúvatar’s refrigerator.
 But one thing is still missing: sufficient light.